Eve (Japanese singer): 2023–present: First foreign tour and Under Blue

 In January 2023, Eve released "Bokurano" (ぼくらの), the opening theme for the second part of the sixth season of My Hero Academia.
 A Bokurano EP was released on 22 March 2023.

 Eve collaborated with composer Hiroyuki Sawano on a song titled "Pray" released on 13 January 2024, and it was featured as the ending theme song for the 2024 television drama Innai Keisatsu.

 In May 2024, Eve began touring outside of Japan with his first Asia tour "Eve Asia Tour 2024 Culture", beginning in Hong Kong.

 Throughout 2024, Eve continued releasing singles and performing songs with tie-ins including "Insomnia" and "Sweet Memory" for My Home Hero (live action) and Shōshimin Series respectively.
 On 20 August 2024, Eve announced his next album titled Under Blue.
 In October 2024, Eve performed the single "Teenage Blue" as the ending theme song for the anime series Blue Box.

 Under Blue, Eve's fourth major album, was released on 27 November 2024.
 On the same day, a music video for "Lazy Cat", the first track on Under Blue was released.

+In 2026, Eve contributed with Suis from Yorushika the song "Kaze no Anthem" (風のアンセム, Anthem of Wind), as the opening theme for the anime Witch Hat Atelier.